 However, when disaster strikes, this figure could be way off the mark, particularly if building costs have gone up, a widespread natural disaster increases demand for contractors, you have remodeled and not updated your insurance, or your house has historical features that will be hard to recreate.

 The ideal: guaranteed replacement coverage.
-If you look hard (and pay more), you may find a policy that guarantees payment of 100% of your repair or rebuilding costs, without any limits.
+If you look hard (and pay much more), you might just find a policy that guarantees payment of 100% of your repair or rebuilding costs, without limits.
 This rare and wonderful creature is called a "guaranteed replacement cost" policy.
 If your house has historical features that are hard to reproduce, finding such a policy will be especially difficult.

-In addition to checking your policy for how much you'll get to rebuild your home, check the fine print for these items as well:
+In addition to checking your policy for how much you'll get to rebuild your home with, check the fine print for these items:

 A deductible is the amount you must pay after a loss before your insurance company steps in.
 Most homeowners agree to a $500 deductible (for the hazard portion; liability insurance doesn't normally carry a deductible).

-However, raising your deductible can be a great financial move.
+However, raising your deductible to a higher amount can be a great financial move.
 It not only allows you to significantly reduce your premium costs, but also prevents you from being too quick to call your insurer for coverage.
 The more claims you make, the more likely the insurer is to raise your premiums or cancel your policy.